-It’s no secret that there is a significant knowledge gap between organizations when it comes to securing high-value assets, often because a lot of laws and regulations tell you to be secure but fail to tell you how to be secure.
-NIST aims to eliminate these gaps by providing detailed guidance, no matter the industry or organization size.
-That’s why many companies have voluntarily started leveraging NIST guidelines and standards to implement, manage, operate, monitor, and improve their security programs for a stronger defense posture.
+It’s no secret that there is a significant knowledge gap between organisations when it comes to securing high-value assets, often because a lot of laws and regulations tell you to be secure but fail to tell you how to be secure.
+NIST aims to eliminate these gaps by providing detailed guidance, no matter the industry or organisation size.
+That’s why many companies have voluntarily started leveraging NIST guidelines and standards to implement, manage, operate, monitor, and improve their security programmes for a stronger defence posture.

 NIST in action

-Since NIST is more of a guidebook than an actual law, one cannot accurately say a breach occurred because the organization didn’t follow NIST.
-But, if you take a look at the cause of breaches, you’ll recognize how leveraging NIST could’ve led to a better outcome.
+Since NIST is more of a guidebook than an actual law, one cannot accurately say a breach occurred because the organisation didn’t follow NIST.
+But, if you take a look at the cause of breaches, you’ll recognise how leveraging NIST could’ve led to a better outcome.
 Here are some recent breaches that could’ve used a little help from NIST:

 Facebook: Oops, I did it again

 Starting with the latest Facebook data breach.
 This one resulted in phone numbers and email addresses of 533 million users being exposed and posted on a popular hacker forum.
 Facebook responded that it was no big deal because the breach occurred in 2019, which is actually more concerning.